Brody McKnight: College career

+McKnight played college football for the Montana Grizzlies where there as team captain he shared the team most valuable player award in 2010 with Chase Reynolds and in 2011 with Caleb McSurdy.

 Professional career

-McKnight attended mini-camp with the New-York Jets and Arizona Cardinals.
-He successfully converted 12 of 15 field goals with a long of 53 yards in New York while completing 11 of 12 field goals with a long of 51 in Arizona.
-He was drafted eighth overall by the Montreal Alouettes in the 2011 CFL Draft and signed with them on July 8, 2012 after completing his college eligibility.
-He was later traded to the Eskimos a placekicker, a first and a fourth round pick in the 2013 CFL Draft on September 12, 2012.
+McKnight was drafted eighth overall by the Montreal Alouettes in the 2011 CFL draft and signed with them on July 8, 2012 after completing his college eligibility.
+He was later traded to the Eskimos in exchange for a placekicker, a first and a fourth round pick in the 2013 CFL draft on September 12, 2012.

 In the following off-season, he was again traded on March 1, 2013, this time to the Saskatchewan Roughriders along with a sixth round draft pick for two fifth round picks in the 2013 draft.
 Following his play in two pre-season games where he made two of three field goal attempts and punted six times for an average of 44.7 yards, McKnight was part of the team's final cuts on June 22, 2013.
 He was later signed by the Hamilton Tiger-Cats on July 3, 2013.
 On August 27, 2013, McKnight was signed by the Winnipeg Blue Bombers.
-He returned to the University of Montana in 2014 to complete his B.A. in sociology and criminology.
-McKnight currently resides in Kitsilano, British Columbia.
-He completed his degree and returned to Mosaic stadium in August for a tryout with the Saskatchewan Roughriders where he completed 12 of 14 field goals with a long of 60 yards while kicking off for a 68 yard average and a long of 74.
-McKnight battled into the wind for a 40 yard average punting the ball.
-He continues to kick as a free agent in the Top Flight Football League part of his 6th runner up in 2022 with Football Championships(3 higshchool,two National NCAA Championships,1 TFFL Championship runner-up) with the Vancouver Villains of the Top Flight Football League.
-Is currently an amateur golfer in Canada with aspirations to play in the professional ranks.

-Brody McKnight has 7 championships under his belt;1 Motor City Bowl victory with the University of Purdue,3 Big Sky NCAA Championships with the University of Montana men's football team,1 British Columbia title in Rugby Union Premiere reserve with the Jericho Ravens,1 British Columbia title in Australian football with the Vancouver Cougars of the British Columbia Australian Football League.As well as a 1 British Columbia title coaching high school football with the New Westminster Hyacks.